 2.)
 What are the penalties?

-If flexibility is important to you, choosing a certificate with lower penalties will allow you to make withdrawals if needed.
+If flexibility is important to you, choose a certificate with lower penalties.
+Lower penalties will allow you to make withdrawals if needed.

 3.)
 What kind of certificate is right for you?